 Boots / shoes.
 As I noted before, I had to replace my trusty old walkers a week before the trip.
 I'm paying the price as I'm still breaking my feet in.
 In hindsight, thick soled walking shoes are probably preferable to the three quarter high light boots.
 In the mountains they were great to ensure I didn't roll an ankle, but on the flats (which will be most of the trip), they are overkill.
+I also rotated shoes with a set of thick soled Keen walking sandals while on the flats.
+The change in pressure points and hot spots was a life saver.

-24 - 26 April St Dom, Belorado, Atapuerca
+24 - 26 April St Dom, Belorado, Atapuerca Posted on April 26, 2017

 Atapuerca, it's where Camino heaven and hell collide.
 I arrived in this non descript little village after 18.6 miles of humping through the rain and snow flurries and finally, finally found a place to stay; the previous villages were 'completo' (booked).
 When I kicked my boots off and melted into the bed....I was in heaven.
 However, after getting a few ZZZs and a shower, the walk around the village was depressing.
-Everything was closed - thought I did find a small pub that had beer!
+Everything was closed - thought I did find a small pub, I'm sure it was the only place open in the villiage!
 Siesta, that's what it's called.
 Everybody goes home and does something, but they don't do it in the stores or on the streets.
 Everything is deserted (except, gratefully, my small bar).
 I did capture a cafe owner on his way out his place and stupidly asked him if he was closed.....
 He said 'read the sign' - Open at 1900, for dinner.
-In some of the larger villages there's always something to be found to do for the recently arrived Pereigrino...not in Atapuerca..
+In some of the larger villages there's always something to be found to do for the recently arrived Peregrino...not in Atapuerca..
 The streets are rolled up and everybody has been put away.
-There is no internet and the cell coverage is poor to nonexistent - Peregrino Hell.
+There is no internet and the cell coverage is poor to non-existent - Peregrino Hell.
 The only thing left to do is draft today's blog entry.